-- 13. Bus pick-up and drop off locations will be determined at the start of bus registration. - If it is necessary to have a child dropped off at a different location, YOU MUST CALL the bus garage at 800-6402 and your child's school before 2 p.m.
-(If no one answers at the bus garage, leave a message). - If your child wants to ride home with a child on a bus, BOTH sets of parents must call the bus garage at 800-6402 and the child's school before 2 p.m. and let us know.
+If it is necessary to have a child dropped off at a different location, YOU MUST CALL a) the bus garage at 800-6402 AND b) your child's school before 2 p.m.
+(If no one answers at the bus garage, you must leave a message).

+If your child wants to ride home with another child on a bus, the parents/guardians of BOTH children must a) call the bus garage at 800-6402 AND b) the child's school before 2 p.m. and give permission.
 If we don't hear from BOTH sets of parents, the student will be denied.
 Also, if the bus is overloaded, which rarely happens, but could, the student will be denied.

-For questions regarding school transportation issues, contact 800-6402 (Bus Garage).
+For questions regarding school transportation issues, contact Illinois Central (Bus Garage) Supervisor at 800-6402.

-BUS CONDUCT
+BUS TRANSPORTATION CONDUCT